PM-Abhishek/SEED-SOWING-BOT-DESIGN/Gathering-Pertinent-Information.md

 ***
 3. Agricultural robot designed for seeding mechanism- https://iopscience.iop.org/article/10.1088/1757-899X/197/1/012043/pdf[11]
+   Description: In this work, apart of the land is taken into consideration and the robot introduced localizes the path and can navigate itself without human action.
+For ploughing, this robot is provided with tentacles attached with saw blades.
+The sowing mechanism initiates with long toothed gears actuated with motor.
 ***
 4. Seed sowing machine , AGRO TECH. https://www.youtube.com/watch?v=2qtD3dspznE[12]
+Description:This project uses Arduino UNO and a bluetooth module along with DC moters and a L293D motor driver.

 ***
 5. Automated seed sowing machine-